scizmeli/BooksForR/README.md

 ### 4. Splitting Text and Code Blocks
 `merge_and_sort.R`
 The text and code blocks are seperated  and assigned to a  named list element.("HTML" or "R")

 ### 5.Cleaning R Code Output
 `remove_comments.R`
 In this section, the code blocks are read line by line, the code outputs are deleted.
-Lines starting with "#>" are the code output.Lines starting with "#" comments.
+Lines starting with `"#>"` are the code output.Lines starting with `"#"` comments.

 ### 6.Relative / Absolute Links
 `html_links.R`
-In this section, chapter names at the beginning of relative links have been removed.(eg: href = "chaptername#subchaptername" to href = "#subchaptername").Because chapters are exported as a stage in melda.io json format.The "target = _blank" has been added to all absolute links in the book  to open links on a new tab.
+In this section, chapter names at the beginning of relative links have been removed.(eg: `href = "chaptername#subchaptername"` to href = `"#subchaptername"`).Because chapters are exported as a stage in melda.io json format.The `target = _blank` has been added to all absolute links in the book  to open links on a new tab.

 ### 7.Export as melda.io json format
 `export_as_melda_json.R`
-In this section example of melda.io json file is converted to  R object using 'jsonlite' library.Then the number of cells to be generated  is determined by using getCellNumber function.
+In this section example of melda.io json file is converted to  R object using `jsonlite` library.Then the number of cells to be generated  is determined by using `getCellNumber` function.
 (eg: 3. chapter has 26 named "HTML"  and  14 named "R" list element, we need 40  cell for JSON file. getCellNumber(3) == 40).R list is created that contains as many cells as the number of named list elements in the book.
-Finally the R object is exported as a  json file.
+Finally the R object is exported as a  melda.io json file.